-Timothy Smyth advises sovereign states, multinational companies, and individuals in relation to international arbitration and public international law disputes.
-Mr. Smyth has represented clients in numerous fora, including ICSID, the LCIA, ICC, DIFC-LCIA, ad hoc arbitrations, the High Court, the Permanent Court of Arbitration, the ICJ, the General Court of the EU, and the Iran-US claims Tribunal.
-He has advised clients in a variety of different sectors, including energy, telecoms, and pharmaceuticals.
-Mr. Smyth also has experience of advocacy in the High Court of Justice in London.
-Prior to working for the firm, he worked in the London and Paris offices of another international law firm.
+Timothy Smyth advises sovereign States, multinational corporations, and high-net worth individuals in relation to international arbitration and public international law disputes.
+His experience includes representing clients in arbitrations under a wide range of arbitral rules, including ICSID, UNCITRAL, the LCIA, ICC, DIFC-LCIA and before the Iran-US Claims Tribunal.
+He also has experience of cases before the International Court of Justice, General Court of the EU and the High Court of Justice in London.
+He has advised clients from all over the world in a variety of different sectors, including energy, mining, banking, hospitality, telecoms, aviation and pharmaceuticals.
+Timothy has conducted oral advocacy in investment treaty arbitrations, commercial arbitrations and before the High Court of Justice in London.
+Prior to joining Arnold & Porter, he worked in the London and Paris offices of another leading international law firm.

 - Legal Practice Course, BPP University, London, 2011, with distinction